kristianmandrup/ember-big_project/README.md

 If you find one or more of these vendor libs are outdated, please make a patch with the updated lib and send me a pull request!
 Thanks :)

+## Test setup

+For easy test setup of your project, try using the [ember-konacha-rails](https://github.com/kristianmandrup/ember-konacha-rails) gem ;)

+TODO: In the future Test setup is likely to be integrated directly in this gem!

+Also look at [ember-tools](https://github.com/rpflorence/ember-tools) for more tooling!!

 ## Contributing